Julian-Bio0404/Gaman/README.md

     + Follow or unfollow to a club, brand or other user.
 If the profile is private, a follow request is sent
     + List followers and following
     + List user's sponsorships
+    + List club's invitations
   + **Follow request**
     + Send, confirm or delete follow-up request
     + follow-up request detail
     + List unconfirmed follow-up requests
+    + Follow-up to brands, clubs or others users

 ### Posts
   + **Post**
-    + Create a Post with a description, pictures, videos, location, feeling, tag users and choosing privacy between public or private as a user, club or brand.
+    + Create a Post with a description, pictures, videos, location, feeling, tag users and choosing privacy between public or private, as a user, club or brand.
     + Post detail
     + Update or delete a post,
     + React or share a post of a user